lucyllewy/lucyllewy.com/content/posts/android-vs-iphone/index.en.md

 Douches 'R' iPhone Devs
 -----------------------

-THM came across the Douche Detector (at least that's what he thinks it was called) which "scanned" the owner or victim's thumbprint and gaily reported that "your(sic) a douche".
-That's all it did! the Developer was getting $.99 a pop for downloads of this application and yet he wasn't capable of even checking, or didn't want to, his own use of the English language in one of the very few textual elements of the application?!
+Dani came across the Douche Detector (at least that's what they thinks it was called) which "scanned" the owner or victim's thumbprint and gaily reported that "your(sic) a douche".
+That's all it did! the Developer was getting $.99 a pop for downloads of this application and yet they wasn't capable of even checking, or didn't want to, his own use of the English language in one of the very few textual elements of the application?!
 This is just an example, but there are many more.
-If this is the intellectual level of App Developers for the iPhone, then THM thinks that maybe it *would* be better to go elsewhere.
+If this is the intellectual level of App Developers for the iPhone, then Dani thinks that maybe it *would* be better to go elsewhere.
 Someplace where intellectualism is encouraged.

 And it's with Android that this place is found.
 Android is an Open-Source software which means that users are encouraged to find out how it works, and to help others wherever possible without requiring monetary reimbursement. – Though it is perfectly acceptable to request a small sum to cover costs of developing a product yourself, such as an application which you list on the Android Store for which you have to pay a $50 entrance-fee.
 (A point of note is that Apple require double this at $99 per year.)